-The problem with the electric car and the reason that the Detroit Electric (1907–1939) and other early electric automobiles ceased production was the battery, which fully justified the description of an electric car as a vehicle for conveying a large quantities of batteries a short distance — to which, if you want to go further, you have to add more batteries.
+The problem with the electric car and the reason that the Detroit Electric (1907–1939) and other early electric automobile companies ceased production was the battery, which fully justified the description of an electric car as a vehicle for conveying a large quantities of batteries a short distance — to which, if you want to go further, you must add more batteries.

 From 1907 onward, for about 100 years, nothing changed: electric cars could not compete for lack of a high density electric storage device.
 Progressive development of the lithium ion battery, first conceived of by British chemist M. Stanley Whittingham in the 1970's, yielded, by the early years of the present century, an electrical storage medium sufficiently dense to make the electric automobile once again competitive.
 But only just.